 As expected by its title, the duties of a Trade Union Research Officer are to conduct research for trade unions, in particular on issues that may affect the trade union and its industry.

-An Officer of Trading Standards is employed to ensure that the public aren’t cheated by the consumer world, and in charge of eradicating illegal trading practices, fake items, and more.
+An Officer of Trading Standards is employed to ensure that the public isn’t cheated by the consumer world, and in charge of eradicating illegal trading practices, fake items, and more.